ahoirg/JSONSchemaDiscovery/README.md

      ```

      - `-m` sets the memory limit (e.g., 5GB).
-     - `--cpus` specifies the number of CPUs to use.
+     - `--cpus` sets the number of CPUs to use.
-   - For lighter usage or if not conducting experiments as described in the "RepEng Project: Empirical Evaluation of JSON Schema Extraction from MongoDB Collections" paper, you can simply use `docker run -p 27017:27017 -p 4200:4200 json-schema-extraction-tool .`
+   - For faster usage or if not conducting experiments as described in the "RepEng Project: Empirical Evaluation of JSON Schema Extraction from MongoDB Collections" paper, you can simply use `docker run -p 27017:27017 -p 4200:4200 json-schema-extraction-tool .`
    - MongoDB runs on port 27017 inside the container.
 The `-p 27017:27017` maps this port for external access.
-Change the first `27017` if this port is already in use on your machine.
+Change the first `27017` if this port is already in use on your device.
    - The JSONSchemaExtractionTool application runs on port 4200 inside the container.
 The `-p 4200:4200` maps this port for external access.
-Change the first `4200` if this port is already in use on your machine.
+Change the first `4200` if this port is already in use on your device.
 6. **Expected Output**:
    - Upon successful execution, your terminal should display the following results: